 Factors to Consider Before Choosing a Medical Course

-Check the fees and compare them with potential starting salaries.
-This will help you understand the value of your investment.
+Course Fees and Returns: Check the fees (annual fees typically range from ₹50,000–₹3 LPA, subject to change and college type) and compare with potential starting salaries to understand the value of your investment.

-Look for courses with good job prospects.
-Some areas, like diagnostics and rehabilitation, are expanding quickly.
+Demand and Growth: Look for courses with good job prospects.
+Diagnostics, rehabilitation, and allied health are expanding in India.

-Select colleges approved by recognised councils.
-This ensures your degree is valid for jobs or further studies.
+Accreditation: Select colleges approved by recognised councils (INC for Nursing, PCI for Pharmacy, IAP for Physiotherapy, etc.).
+This ensures your degree is valid for employment or further studies.

 Planning for fees is just as important as picking the course.
 Propelld offers up to 100% fee coverage, flexible repayment options, and quick approvals so that you can focus on your studies stress-free.